Building Resilient Funding Models: Essential Tips for Nonprofit Finance Professionals

 Finance teams can help analyze which revenue sources offer the highest ROI and where to direct further investment.

-When your organization only has a couple revenue streams, growth potential is limited.
-But several options will help build a longer-term, more sustainable strategy.
+When your organization only has a couple of revenue streams, you limit your growth potential.
+But several revenue options will help build a longer-term, more sustainable strategy.

 Finance professionals can create models to forecast future revenue, allowing you to anticipate growth potential across various streams.

-The good news?
 Diversifying funding doesn’t have to be a massive overhaul.
-It’s about having good data, getting creative, starting small, testing options, and scaling what works—while keeping finance front and center.
+You need good data and a little creativity.
+From there, start small, test options, and scale what works, while keeping finance front and center.

 5 Out-of-the-Box Ideas to Diversify and Scale Your Funding